poulson/PSP/_sources/intro.txt

 .. note::

-   To emphasize the above point about the preconditioner being meant for *large* problems, roughly speaking, if your domain is smaller than about 50 or 60 grid points in each direction, then it will be more practical to simply use a sparse-direct solver.
+   To emphasize the above point about the preconditioner being meant for *large* problems, roughly speaking, if the domain is smaller than about 50 or 60 grid points in each direction, then it will be more practical to simply use a sparse-direct solver, ILU preconditioner, or shifted-Laplacian preconditioner.

 Dependencies
 ============